rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Messianic Age

+Today, the ancient "gods" have no real power other than to deceive.
+We know this because of Christ Jesus.
+This salvation is available to everyone.
+Christ is calling us to participate in His victory as He crushes the seeds of the serpent.

 Unlike the milquetoast shallowness of
  [modern Christianity](../modern-views/christianity.md),
- which attempts to subordinate Christ Jesus within an [enlightenment](../modern-views/enlightenment.md) worldview,
+ which attempts to subordinate Christ within an [enlightenment](../modern-views/enlightenment.md) worldview,
  [ancient Christianity](../logos/index.md)
- understood that Christ is both God and man, the Spirit of Truth, the logos incarnate, *who* subordinates all other worldviews, all the so-called "gods" of the ancient world.
+ understood that Christ is both God and man, the Spirit of Truth, the logos incarnate, *who* subordinates all other worldviews, including the so-called "gods" of the ancient world.

+!!! quote "Matthew 7:5"
+    Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye.

+The competing worldviews are beams in our eye, deceiving us and drawing us away from Truth.
+Christ is Truth.
+We can let Christ into our hearts, saving our souls, or we turn away and fall prey to the nihilistic deceptions of those ancient "gods".

-For this is the Messianic Age.
+For we are in the Messianic Age.
 Christ triumphed over death and sin, and He is now ruling in the midst of His enemies.
 These "enemies" are the fallen spirits, the powers and principalities that once had unquestioned dominion over mankind; the consequence of the third rebellion against God: